Callum Ilott

+Callum Benjamin Ilott (/ˈaɪlɒt/ EYE-lot; born 11 November 1998) is a British racing driver who competes in the IndyCar Series, driving No. 90 Dallara-Chevrolet for Prema Racing.
+He previously competed in the 2024 FIA World Endurance Championship racing for Jota Sport in the Hypercar category.

+Ilott was runner-up to Mick Schumacher in the 2020 Formula 2 Championship.
+He was previously a member of the Ferrari Driver Academy.

+Early life

+As a child, Illot’s parents encouraged him to try a variety of different sports, including football, cricket, rugby, tennis, and others.
+He got interested in racing after attending a friend’s birthday party at a go-kart track.

 Open-wheel racing career

 Karting

 Making his debut in 2008, he saw his first win in 2011 in the Formula Kart Stars, and finished third in the German Junior Karting Championship, both in KF3.
 He remained in KF3 with Chiesa Corse Team for the 2012 season, with much success.
-Ilott put himself on the radar at age 13 by winning the WSK Masters Series, the WSK Final Cup, and finishing as runner-up in the WSK Euro Series and the CIK-FIA World Cup.
+Ilott put himself on the radar at the age of thirteen by winning the WSK Masters Series, the WSK Final Cup, and finishing as runner-up in the WSK Euro Series and the CIK-FIA World Cup.
 He was selected as the youngest ever WSK Driver of the Year.
 In 2013 he contested in KF and KF2 machinery and won the Trofeo delle Industrie and the WSK Final Cup.
 In 2014, with Zanardi Strakka Racing, he finished fourth in the CIK-FIA World Championship, third in the WSK Champions Cup, and won the WSK Super Masters Series, as well as the CIK-FIA European Championship.